Jean Batten's 1934 record flight from England to Australia: Second attempt

 Batten still intended to make her record flight and for several months, she sought financial assistance from newspapers and aviation companies but was unsuccessful.
 She struggled to make ends meet in London, where she lived with her mother.
 She did not appear to look for work during this time.
 The lack of funds meant her membership at the LAC lapsed and she was unable to fly.
 Finally, after initial rebuffs, she was finally able to secure £400 from Castrol.
 She shortly purchased a second-hand Gipsy Moth for £240.
 Five years old, the aircraft reportedly had four previous owners and had been reconditioned due to an accident.

 The Gipsy Moth was kept at Brooklands, an aerodrome in Surrey, and Batten and her mother lived nearby while she prepared the aircraft for her record attempt.
 At Brooklands in early 1934, she met Edward Walter, a fellow Gipsy Moth pilot who was a stockbroker and had formerly served in the military.
 The two became engaged to be married within a few weeks of their meeting.
-Her planned route covered 13 countries, and required 25 stops, beginning with Marseilles.
-She commenced her second attempt on 21 April, departing from Lympne Aerodrome that morning and arriving at Marseilles in the early afternoon.
-Weather conditions were poor but despite this, she continued onto Rome but with only partially full tanks; she had wanted to avoid the Gipsy Moth becoming bogged down during takeoff on the saturated airfield at Marseilles.
+Her planned route covered 13 countries, and required 25 stops, beginning with Marseille.
+She commenced her second attempt on 21 April, departing from Lympne Aerodrome that morning and arriving at Marseille in the early afternoon.
+Weather conditions were poor but despite this, she continued onto Rome but with only partially full tanks; she had wanted to avoid the Gipsy Moth becoming bogged down during takeoff on the saturated airfield at Marseille.
 The French authorities tried to dissuade her and when she did take off, it was only after signing of an indemnity.
 Although she believed she had sufficient fuel to make the trip with a small reserve, due to headwinds, her flight time was longer than expected.
 By the time she had reached the Italian coast, it was dark.
 She ran out of fuel over Rome and had to glide to a forced landing at San Paolo wireless station, in the city's Ostiense district.
 The landing, which narrowly avoided the wireless masts of the station, resulted in considerable damage to the aircraft and a severe cut to her face.
 In her autobiography, she claimed the Gipsy Moth had "very little damage".